-Luiz André Barroso is a VP of Engineering in leading the Core Systems team, the organization primarily responsible for the technical foundation behind Google's flagship products.
-Before that he was a Google Fellow, led engineering in Google Maps and was the technical lead for Google's computing infrastructure.
-His interests range from distributed system software infrastructure to the design of Google’s computing platform.
-Luiz co-authored "The Datacenter as a Computer", the first textbook to describe the architecture of warehouse-scale computing systems, now in its 3rd edition.
-Prior to Google, Luiz was a member of the research staff at Digital Equipment Corporation and Compaq, where his group did some of the pioneering work on multi-core architectures.
-He has B.S. and M.S. degrees in Electrical Engineering from the Pontifícia Universidade Católica of Rio de Janeiro, and a Ph.D. in Computer Engineering from the University of Southern California.
-Luiz is a Fellow of the ACM and the AAAS.
+Luiz André Barroso is a Google Fellow.
+Over his more than two decades at Google he has worked as a VP of Engineering in the Core and Maps teams, and as a technical leader in areas such as Google Search and the design of Google’s computing platform.
+Luiz has published several technical papers and has co-authored "The Datacenter as a Computer", the first textbook to describe the architecture of warehouse-scale computing systems, now in its 3rd edition.
+Luiz is a Fellow of the ACM and the American Association for the Advancement of Science, a member of the National Academy of Engineering, the American Academy of Arts & Sciences, and a recipient of the 2020 ACM/IEEE Computer Eckert-Mauchly Award.
+He holds B.S. and M.S. degrees in Electrical Engineering from the Pontifícia Universidade Católica of Rio de Janeiro and a Ph.D. in Computer Engineering from the University of Southern California.